michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 15. but if I should delay, that thou mayest know how to converse in the house of Aloha, which is the church of Aloha the Living, the column and foundation of the truth.

-16. And truly great is this mystery of righteousness,Kinutho. which was revealed in the flesh, and justified by the Spirit, and seen of angels, and preached among the peoples, and believed in the world, and taken up into glory.
+16. And truly great is this mystery of righteousness,

 ## 1 Timothy 4